 However, no leakage fires have ever been reported from the park.
 A 1985 San Francisco Chronicle reporter’s sensational claim that “methane gas from the underlying garbage hisses through crevices” in the dirt cover over the then-closed Berkeley dump had no factual basis.
 (Even at the Shoreline Amphitheatre, the gas seeped and did not hiss.)
 Already in 1982, a study by Cooper Engineers had found “zero to very low gas concentration readings” here.
 A Solid Waste Air Quality Assessment Test conducted here in 1988 detected no organic compounds in surface air samples, and only minute amounts of other contaminants.

 The following year, Prof. S.C.
 Whalen of the University of Alaska conducted a study of methane emissions at this park, and then published a paper that helped launch a new branch of waste treatment science.
 Whalen and his associates found that there was indeed a substantial volume of methane gas present below the soil surface, but almost none above it.
 As the topsoil was quite porous, the absence of surface gas could not be explained by some kind of cover seal.
 Whalen’s analysis instead found a population of beneficial bacteria in the topsoil.
 These bacteria did the opposite work of the decomposition bacteria.
-These bacteria absorbed methane and turned it into oxygen.
+These bacteria absorbed methane and turned it into carbon dioxide.
 Whalen’s paper has been cited thousands of times and is considered one of the cornerstones of the field of bioremediation, the treatment of waste by natural processes, including beneficial bacteria.

 A number of Berkeley environmental activists, led by landscape architect John Northmore Roberts with a design team that included landscape architect Rich Haag and chemical engineer Richard Brooks, pressed the case for bioremediation in North Waterfront Park and opposed a landfill flare system.
 A flare station, after all, is a kind of incinerator, and the Berkeley community, along with many others, had long fought a war against garbage incinerators, and won.
 A flare station incinerates the gas from the garbage instead of the garbage itself, but the end result in both cases is that toxic greenhouse gases are discharged into the air we breathe and into the atmosphere.
 Bioremediation would be cleaner and far less expensive.